 - 1. Table A10 provides an overview of service delivery levels, including backlogs (below minimum service level), for each of the main services. - 2.
 The municipality continues to make good progress with the eradication of backlogs: - a.
-Refuse services backlog will be reduced by 5 528 households in 2021/22 financial year.
-However it should be noted that this function is being investigated with a view to realising greater efficiencies, which is likely to translate into a more rapid process to address backlogs.
+Water and Sanitation services These services belong to Mopani District Municipality. - b.
+Electricity services Once the most pressing network issues have been addressed, the electrification programme will be prioritised; with 1 600 households budgeted to be electrified in 2023/24. - c.
+Refuse services backlog will be reduced by 5 528 households in 2023/24 financial year.
+However, it should be noted that this function is being investigated with a view to realising greater efficiencies, which is likely to translate into a more rapid process to address backlogs.